When Is It Time to Downsize Your Home?

 Other people want to live in a warmer climate when they retire.
 They are tired of shoveling snow, and many choose a sunnier climate where they can play golf or just take walks on pleasant days.
 The cost of living is also lower in many of the southern states.
 As an example, certainly a lower heating bill is a plus.
 Florida and Arizona are common choices.

 The Benefits of Downsizing in Retirement

-The reality is that if you are getting close to 50 and have not made a retirement plan, than it is time to make plans, as well as, lifestyle changes.
+The reality is that if you are getting close to 50 and have not made a retirement plan, then it is time to make plans as well as, perhaps, lifestyle changes.
 It is difficult to work extra jobs as you age, so the earlier you plan the better your chances are to have adequate income for those retirement years.
 You may think twice about buying that new TV or boat.
 Making wise financial choices now will help you tremendously in the future.